 Preliminary Inspection

-All appliances or aircraft to undergo maintenance will be given a preliminary inspection upon receipt by an inspector to determine; the state of preservation, life-limit status if applicable (if performing inspections required by 14 CFR parts 91, 125, or 135), compliance status with applicable airworthiness directives (if performing inspections required by 14 CFR parts 91, 125, or 135), and current operational status, noting any obvious defects;
+All appliances or aircraft to undergo maintenance will be given a preliminary inspection upon receipt by an appropriate, qualified inspector(Chief Inspector, Service Inspector, Installation Inspector)to determine; the state of preservation, life-limit status if applicable (if performing inspections required by 14 CFR parts 91, 125, or 135), compliance status with applicable airworthiness directives (if performing inspections required by 14 CFR parts 91, 125, or 135), service bulletins and current operational status, noting any obvious defects;

-For appliances, a visual inspection and functional test will be performed, and any obvious defects will be noted on Form AA-WO (Work Order);
+For appliances, a visual inspection and functional test and/or tear down inspection will be performed, and any obvious defects will be noted on Form A-WO (Work Order);

-All equivalent test equipment used will be noted on Alta Avionics from AA-WO (Work Order);
+All equivalent test equipment used will be noted on Alta Avionics from A-WO (Work Order);

 The noted defects authorized for repair by the customer will be resolved prior to approval for return to service.

-For aircraft, a general visual inspection and functional test of the system, or systems to undergo maintenance or alteration will be performed, and any obvious defects will be noted on Form AA-WO;
+For aircraft, a general visual inspection and functional test and/or tear down inspection of the system, or systems to undergo maintenance or alteration will be performed, and any obvious defects will be noted on Form A-WO;

 The noted defects authorized for repair by the customer will be resolved prior to approval for return to service.